 A Business is Born

-In 1960 Joe formally incorporated his business under the name ‘Joseph L. Balkan, Inc’ and modified his beloved Seabee logo to make it his company logo Somehow the Seabee logo of a bee carrying a machine gun didn’t seem ‘customer friendly’, so he replaced it with a wrench.
+In 1960 Joe formally incorporated his business under the name ‘Joseph L. Balkan, Inc’ and modified his beloved Seabee logo to make it his company logo.
+Somehow the Seabee logo of a bee carrying a machine gun didn’t seem ‘customer friendly’, so he replaced it with a wrench.
+As the company eventually evolved to primarily involve excavation, the bee eventually carried a shovel.
 The family joke is that we only use the bee with the machine gun when customers don’t pay.
-Through good times and bad times alike Joe built a reputation for doing what he said, when he said he’d do it.
+Through good times and bad times alike Joe built a reputation for doing what he said, and when he said he’d do it.
 He always completed his contracts as promised and treated his clients warmly and fairly.
 Most times a handshake was his contract.

 Specialization and Expansion

-In the 1960′s Joe made another wise decision by deciding to strictly specialize in sewer line and water main installations – along with that decision came the third version of the bee logo.
+In the 1960’s Joe made another wise decision by deciding to strictly specialize in sewer line and water main installations.
+Along with that decision came the third version of the bee logo.
 Joe Balkan was one of the very first licensed NYC Master Plumbers to make that decision.
 Previously excavators would be subcontracted out by plumbers, and the plumber would perform the plumbing end of the sewer or water main installation.
-Joe carried his honesty, integrity, and strong work ethic over to the sewer and water main business and built a rock-solid reputation for quality work and being a man of his word.
+Joe carried his honesty, integrity, and strong work ethic over to the sewer and water main business.
+Joe carried his rock-solid reputation for quality work, and being a man of his word.